developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 After you have connected Dremio to the AWS Glue Data Catalog, you will be able to edit the Data Catalog and remove it when it is no longer needed.

-## Update an AWS Glue Data Catalog Source[​](#update-an-aws-glue-data-catalog-source "Direct link to Update an AWS Glue Data Catalog Source")
+## Update an AWS Glue Data Catalog Source

 To update an AWS Glue Data Catalog source:

 1. From the Datasets page, in the **Lakehouse Catalogs** section, right-click on the source and select **Settings**.
-2. For information about these settings and guidance on the changes you can make, see [Add an AWS Glue Data Catalog](#add-an-aws-glue-data-catalog).
+2. For information about these settings and guidance on the changes you can make, see Add an AWS Glue Data Catalog.
 3. Click **Save**.

-## Delete an AWS Glue Data Catalog Source[​](#delete-an-aws-glue-data-catalog-source "Direct link to Delete an AWS Glue Data Catalog Source")
+## Delete an AWS Glue Data Catalog Source

 To remove a Data Catalog source:

 1. From the Datasets page, in the **Lakehouse Catalogs** section, right-click on the source and select **Delete**.
 2. Click **Delete** again to confirm.

-## Add an AWS Glue Access Policy to a Custom Role[​](#add-an-aws-glue-access-policy-to-a-custom-role "Direct link to Add an AWS Glue Access Policy to a Custom Role")
+## Add an AWS Glue Access Policy to a Custom Role

 To add the required AWS Glue access policy to your custom role: